 Reports of HTA inspections carried out from 1 November 2010 are published on the HTA's website.

 Licensable activities carried out by the establishment

-'E' = Establishment carries out this activity.
+'E' = Establishment is licensed to carry out this activity.

 'TPA' = Third party agreement; the establishment is licensed for this activity but another establishment (unlicensed) carries out the activity on their behalf.